 Essential fat is a component of our total body mass that protects our organs, stores vitamins, and is required for optimal cell communication.

-Women currently are opting for three popular weight-loss diets to achieve quick results: the Keto diet, Intermittent Fasting, and the GM diet, frequently without realising the risks.
+Women are currently opting for three popular weight loss diets to achieve quick results: the Keto diet, Intermittent Fasting, and the GM diet, frequently without realising the risks.

 Let’s take a closer look at these weight-loss diets: